 Exporting .xim images is easy.
-The PNG format is recommended because its $\sim 1/2$ the size of the xim image and will also include the properties.
+The PNG format is recommended because its ~1/2 the size of the xim image and will also include the properties.
 PNG images can usually be viewed easily across many devices and OSs and also loads very fast.

 '''

-from pylinac.core.image import XIM
+from pylinac.core.image import XIM (continues on next page)

 '''